atlasphp/Atlas.Table/docs/events.md

 # Events

-There are several table-level events that run at different points in the query object creation and execution lifecycle:
+Each generated _Table_ class has its own corresponding _TableEvents_ class.
+The TableEvents methods are invoked automatically at different points in the _Table_
+interactions:

 ```php
 // runs after any Select query is created